GrumpyEwok/sheet-scroller/README.md

 * Find a way to check for some 'isPDFready' evaluator (i.e. " if (...){} "  ) in order to provide users with a custom spinner while the document loads.
 This logic is in PDFjs dist, so it may be difficult to expose.

+* PDFjs waits for all assets (objects) of the PDF to load before attempting to render on the canvas, this is what causes delay.

 Fonts:

   * `font-family: 'Quicksand', sans-serif;` <br>